Iglo Foods CEO Sceti to take top job at perfume maker Coty

 "Sceti appears to be exactly the type of candidate we had expected Coty to hire, including a strong consumer products background and deep connections with Coty's ownership and board," Wells Fargo analysts wrote in a note on Monday.

-Sceti has worked with household products maker Reckitt Benckiser Group Plc, in which Coty's majority shareholder Joh A Benckiser (JAB) Holdings has a stake.
+Sceti has worked with household products maker Reckitt Benckiser Group Plc (RB.L), in which Coty's majority shareholder Joh A Benckiser (JAB) Holdings has a stake.

-Sceti, who is a former CEO of EMI Music, has also worked with Procter & Gamble Co.
+Sceti, who is a former CEO of EMI Music, has also worked with Procter & Gamble Co (PG.N).